rOpenGov/statfi/vignettes/statfi_tutorial.md

 ### Session info

-This vignette was created with
+This tutorial was created with

 ```r